-Patient's waiting longer than 9 weeks remains unchanged, although non cancel lymphodema waiting list has now been cleared and closed.
-410 waiting patients over 9 weeks are within MSK services.
-Remaining patients, mostly within older people neurology and community work stream and paediatric.
-AHP Management Review is underway which will support permanency and reduce the need for ongoing FTC backfill arrangements.
-Vacancies are proactively being filled but still have unfilled hours in Mental Health, Acute Service to older people and paediatrics.
-Reduced to 1 locum at the end of April to support vacancies and patient flow pressures within BGH.
+Patient's waiting longer than 9 weeks deteriorated over last month due to staffing vacancies.
+448 of patients are within MSK service and the remaining patients are mostly within older people neurology and community work stream and paediatrics.
+The AHP Management Review is underway which will support permanency and reduce the need for ongoing fixed term contracts and backfill arrangements.
+The review is supported by concurrent 18 week Clinical Productivity Programme.
+Vacancies are proactively being filled but there are still unfilled hours (currently 12.78% staffing vacancy).
+In addition the service has long term planned and unplanned sickness.
+Reduced to 1 locum to support vacancies and patient flow pressures within BGH.